 All Validator Nodes contain a governance system that ensures adherence to the rules of the UDPN.
 As there will be multiple Validator Nodes in the network, with more being added as the alliance grows, not all Validator Nodes are required to participate in the same transaction.
-Each transaction submitted from the Business Nodes will be randomly assigned to certain Validator Nodes to validate.
-All transactions are validated and written to the peer of Validator Node which reads, endorses, and writes transactions to the Blockchain ledger.
-The Validator Nodes are connected to the Business and Transaction Nodes through APIs.

 Validator Nodes should be installed in the members’ own cloud account or on-premises infrastructure.
-As part of the Validator Node installation, each member will also install the UDPN governance software, which is used for voting.
-The governance platform is a separate system that is connected to the network, with on-chain controls, as an unseparated part of the Validator Node.
+As part of the Validator Node installation, each member will also install the UDPN governance software.

-Business Node: The UDPN does not serve individual end customers directly.
-The end users interact with the UDPN through Business Nodes owned and set up by third-party businesses who wish to integrate UDPN services to their business systems.
+Business Node: The end users interact with the UDPN through Business Nodes owned and set up by third-party businesses who wish to integrate UDPN services to their business systems.
 All Business Node owners must undergo a strict KYC check before connecting to the UDPN.
-Like the Validator Nodes, the code for the Business Nodes is open source, and any IT system can download the code and install it on their systems locally.
+Like the Validator Nodes, the code for the Business Nodes is open source, and any software engineer can download the code and install it on their company’s systems locally.